lambda-z-miu/Tacos-1/doc/lab2.md

 > Is there room for improvement in these numbers, and how much?

 > B5: Briefly describe your implementation of the "wait" system call and how it interacts with process termination.

+Every thread maintains a completed filed.
+It is a semaphore with initial value 0, when completed, up() is called.
+In wait() completed.down() is called to wait for the thread to call exit() system call.

 > B6: Any access to user program memory at a user-specified address
 > can fail due to a bad pointer value.
 Such accesses must cause the